LATEST SCHOOL NEWS

 Learning materials are included in enrollment fees.
 Students, except the Bären, must bring their own notebooks.

 9:15 a.m.- Library time.
 German fiction and non-fiction, books on CD, music tapes and CDs, and videos are available for check out.

-9.30 - Morgenkreis (Opening group circle time).
-All students assemble in the main hallway.
-Family members and visitors encouraged to participate.
+9.30 - Morgenkreis (Opening group circle time) Assembly in the main hallway.
+Family members and visitors are encouraged to participate.

 9.45 - Classes